Hooray! I’ve been invited to a baby shower.

 - Double Crochet Stitch (Treble Crochet Stitch in UK

 I’m just going to crochet my favorite stitch–it’s fast and easy.
-It’s the one my Grandmother taught me many years ago.
+It’s the one my Grandmother taught me when I was 8 years old.
 So strange though, I’ve searched all over on the internet and in pattern books for the stitch she called the popcorn stitch, but it is not the popcorn stitch we know and love today.

 P.S.
 Use a large tapestry needle to weave in the all ends.